AndrewGaspar/cpp-auto-formatter/README.md

-# GitHub clang-format Action
+# C++ Auto-Format
-This is a GitHub Action that can both automatically clang-format code and provide a clang-format check.
+This is a GitHub Action that provides both automatic clang-formatting and CI checks.

 ## Building
 This GitHub Action is a docker container action, so it requires a build step.